 Doncic was a Euroleague champion and MVP prior to entering the NBA, and brought that level of professionalism into his rookie season.
 Averaging 21.2 points, 6 assists and 7.8 rebounds per game and taking out the 2018 Rookie of the Year award.

 A versatile roster headlined by Slovenian sensation Luka Doncic and former New York Knick Kristaps Porzingis led the 2019-20 Mavericks to the 7th seed in the Western Conference, but they unfortunately lost to the Clippers in the opening round.

-If you are a fan of the Dallas Mavericks, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Dallas Mavericks have the star power to make it all the way to the playoffs and finals in 2021?
+If you are a fan of the Dallas Mavericks, then you know that the only thing that matters right now is how they are expected to perform in the 2022-23 season.
+Do the Dallas Mavericks have the star power to make it all the way to the playoffs and win The Finals in 2023?